Forty Years In The Fashion Business.

 Design Through To Production.

-Over the years I have worked as a Pattern Cutter, Grader, Garment Technician, Sample Machinist, Bespoke Tailor, Project Manager and Clothing business Consultant, so I understand every process involved from the design to the final production and beyond.
+I have worked as a Pattern Cutter, Grader, Garment Technician, Sample Machinist, Bespoke Tailor, Project Manager and Clothing business Consultant, so I understand every process involved from the design to the final production and beyond.

 While I spent the first part of my career as a ladieswear Pattern Cutter, and while I am still very skilled in womenswear, in recent years I have become more interested in menswear.